Article

 Do I need a reservation to visit Bell Springs Winery, or can I just show up?

 You can just show up.
 Bell Springs does not require reservations for regular visits.
-Walk-ins are the default, not the exception.
-The only time you'd need to book in advance is if you want the $30 elevated seated tasting experience, or if you're organizing a private event.
-For a standard afternoon of wine, beer, and food, pull into the parking lot and walk in.
+Walk ins are the default, not the exception.
+The only time you would need to book in advance is if you want the $30 elevated seated tasting, or if you are organizing a private event.

 What time should I arrive on a Saturday to avoid the biggest crowds?